 The Srixon Soft Feel Lady is undoubtedly one of the best golf balls specifically marketed towards women.
 Compared to the standard Soft Feel, it’s slightly softer (58 compression rating as opposed to 60) and offers higher launch that is tuned to a woman’s swing.
 The cover is also slightly thinner at 0.057″.

-The Soft Feel Lady, which has earned average ratings of 4.8/5 on Amazon and 4.7/5 on the Srixon website, provides incredible softness, added distance off the tee, and solid spin control around the greens.
+The Soft Feel Lady, which has earned high average ratings, provides incredible softness, added distance off the tee, and solid spin control around the greens.
+The 13th gen model introduces the latest iteration of the FastLayer Core for better distance and feel than ever.

 This ball has a two-piece construction consisting of:

-- a Energetic Gradient Growth Core that transitions from a soft inner core to a firmer outer edge.
+- a Energetic Gradient Growth Core (FastLayer Core) that transitions from a soft inner core to a firmer outer edge.
 This core feels feels soft but produces fast ball speeds with a high launch.

-- a thin ionomer cover that increases spin around the greens
+- a thin ionomer cover that increases spin with wedges and provides a softer feel on short game shots.

 The Soft Feel Lady features Srixon’s proprietary 338 Speed Dimple pattern.
 This pattern works to reduce drag, increase launch, and help the ball go farther and straighter with a more penetrating flight.